shichao-an/notes/docs/apue/ch9.md

 2. The process becomes the process group leader of a new process group.
 The new process group ID is the process ID of the calling process.
 3. The process has no controlling terminal.
 If the process had a controlling terminal before calling `setsid`, that association is broken.

-This function returns an error if the caller is already a process group leader.
+<u>This function returns an error if the caller is already a process group leader.</u>

 #### Ensuring the successful call of `setsid`